 CyberSource stated that U.S. merchants lost an estimated $4 billion to fraud in 2008.
-The AFDC was designed to give small business merchants the tools to combat online fraud while saving legitimate orders from
+The AFDC was designed to give small business merchants the tools to combat online fraud while saving legitimate orders from being rejected.

 E-commerce solutions firm Digital River Inc. expanded its relationship with Eastman Kodak Co. to manage Kodak's global e-commerce operations.
 Under the agreement, Digital River will provide a full range of e-commerce and e-marketing services to support all consumer online sales of Kodak products in North America and Europe.

 Former First Data Corp. and ViVOtech Inc. senior executive Todd Albowitz recently formed Double Diamond LLC.
 The new firm offers strategic consulting, project execution and business development for companies across the payment spectrum.

 The Electronic Transactions Association is accepting committee applications for the 2009 - 2010 year.

 Members interested in serving on an ETA committee should complete and submit an application by May 14, 2009.
 Those who are currently serving on a committee and want to continue with either their current committee or a different committee must complete a new application.

 For more information, visit www.electran.org/docs/committees/ETA2009CommitteeApplication.pdf.